huiwenxchen/TriviaSite/README.md

 # Trivia Site

-Trivia is a quiz trivia that consists of one multiple choice and one free response.
+Trivia is a quiz trivia made with HTML, CSS, and JavaScript that consists of one multiple choice and one free response.

 Run http-server in the terminal.